Frequently Asked Questions

 A Level 2 inspection is required when: buying or selling a home, after a chimney fire, after an earthquake or severe weather, when changing fuel types (e.g., wood to gas), after significant damage or malfunction, or when adding an insert or liner.
 Most real estate transactions require Level 2 inspections.

-What can a camera inspection reveal?
+What can a thorough chimney inspection reveal?

 How much does an inspection cost?